SamSeed-Softwire/DevOps-Course-Starter/README.md

 ### Dependencies

 The end-to-end (E2E) tests use [Selenium](https://selenium-python.readthedocs.io/) to run.
 Selenium requires a browser-specific driver in order to run.
 These are listed [here](https://selenium-python.readthedocs.io/installation.html#drivers).
-This project is currently setup to use geckodriver, which is the the Firefox driver.
-Download the relevant version for you (listed [here](https://github.com/mozilla/geckodriver/releases)), unzip and place the executable either in the project repo root, or on your PATH.
-You'll also need to have Firefox installed.
+This project is currently setup to use ChromeDriver, which is automatically installed/updated when the e2e tests are run.
+You'll need to ake sure Chrome is installed when running locally using `poetry run pytest`.
+When running the tests using Docker, Chrome is automatically installed in the test container.

 ### Running the tests locally
 To run all tests locally, run `poetry run pytest`.
 You can also specify specific test folders, e.g.: `poetry run pytest tests_e2e`.